WenjieDu/SAITS/README.md

   <img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FWenjieDu%2FSAITS&count_bg=%23009A0A&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Visits&edge_flat=false" />
 </p>

 The official code repository for the paper [SAITS: Self-Attention-based Imputation for Time Series](https://doi.org/10.1016/j.eswa.2023.119619) (preprint on arXiv is [here](https://arxiv.org/abs/2202.08516)), which has been accepted by the journal *[Expert Systems With Applications (ESWA)](https://www.sciencedirect.com/journal/expert-systems-with-applications)* [2022 IF 8.665, CiteScore 12.2, JCR-Q1, CAS-Q1 (中科院-1区), CCF-C].
-Some of you may never hear about ESWA, but this journal was ranked the 1st in Google Scholar under the top publications of Artificial Intelligence in 2016 ([info source](https://www.sciencedirect.com/journal/expert-systems-with-applications/about/news#expert-systems-with-applications-is-currently-ranked-no1-in)), and [here](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_artificialintelligence) is the current ranking list for your information.
+Some of you may never hear about ESWA, while this journal was ranked the 1st in Google Scholar under the top publications of Artificial Intelligence in 2016 ([info source](https://www.sciencedirect.com/journal/expert-systems-with-applications/about/news#expert-systems-with-applications-is-currently-ranked-no1-in)), and [here](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_artificialintelligence) is the current ranking list for your information.

 **‼️Kind reminder: This document can <ins>help you solve many common questions</ins>, please read it before you run the code 😊**